As published at OpEd News, Smirking Chimp, Unz Review, Intrepid Report, TruthSeeker and LewRockwell, 5/2/18:

 When not dropping out, Japanese overwork, sometimes to death from a heart attack or a stroke, and there’s even a term, karojisatsu, for workers driven to suicide.

 Japanese arrange suicide pacts with internet buddies.
 In one 2005 case, seven young people, including a 14-year-old girl, died in two cars, 30 miles apart.
-Among developed nations, Japan has the highest rate of suicides, and they ingest more anti-depressants than anyone else on earth.
+Japan has the sixth highest suicide rate in the world, and its ingestion of anti-depressants increased six-fold from 1998 to 2006!

 Though already told that Japanese don’t talk to strangers in bars, I gave it a try anyway, hence I met two ladies at iBrew, on the edge of Ginza.
 In their mid-30’s, one had been a manager at an upscale department store, but quit because “the work was too much.”
 Now a housewife, Ayako showed me, on her phone, dinners she had prepared for her husband, and I was immediately struck by the artfulness of her food arrangement.
 “It is common,” she said of the exquisite care, love and nurtured tradition on display.